mayankj08/jekyll-now/_posts/2017-08-20-References-In-C++.md

 int &refA = a;
 ```
 We define `a` of type float, but we are trying to bind this object to reference of type int.
 This is not allowed.

+NOTE: We will talk about exception which is mentioned here in later post.

 #### As references are not objects so we can't define reference to a reference.